 The Affordable Care Act includes several exceptions to the coverage requirement.
 If you have an exemption, you don't have to pay the shared responsibility fee even if you don't buy health insurance.
 Use TurboTax's Exemption Check to see whether you qualify.
 Or, take a look at the following list.
 If any of these apply to you, you may be exempt:

 • Your income is so low that you aren't required to file a tax return.
-For example, single taxpayers in 2015 don’t have to file if their income is $10,300 or less; for married couples, it’s $20,600.
-This amount changes each year.
+For example, single taxpayers in 2016 don’t have to file if their income is $10,350 or less; for married couples, it’s $20,700.
+This amount can change each year.

 • You can't find affordable insurance.
 The law defines affordable as a policy that costs no more than 8 percent of your income.

 • You have a gap in coverage for less than three months

 • You're a member of an Indian tribe recognized by the federal government

 • You take part in a health care sharing ministry.
 This is a religious-based group whose members pledge to pay one another's medical bills.

 • You belong to a recognized religious group with faith-based objections to all forms of health insurance -- not just Obamacare

 • You are an inmate or are in the country illegally